Understanding Teams and Campaigns

-A company might divide their sales force into teams by region, such as a Southeast team, Northeast team, Western team, etc.
+A company might divide its sales force into teams by region, such as a Southeast team, Northeast team, Western team, etc.

 Campaigns help you to organize your team’s efforts and ensure accurate tracking of how your team is using Alyce.

-Important note: campaigns allow for people to send a gift on someone’s behalf.
+Important note: campaigns can allow people to send a gift on someone’s behalf.
 Note that a gift invitation can only be sent on behalf of the actual person who sent it or the campaign owner.
-If you have people who will be sending gift invitations on your behalf, make sure that you are the campaign owner.
+If you have people who will be sending gift invitations on your behalf, make sure that you have set up an Alyce profile.

 Examples of how campaigns are used: